 ConvaTec fully supports the moves towards greater transparency with tax authorities and the initiatives being introduced to enable this.
 We recognise the needs of society to raise taxes, and we are fully committed to meeting our legal obligations in this respect.

-We believe in being proactive with tax authorities, both in terms of early communication and to obtain agreement where appropriate on areas which reduce uncertainty for both ConvaTec and the tax authorities.
+We believe in being proactive with tax authorities where possible, both in terms of early communication and to obtain agreement where appropriate on areas which reduce uncertainty for both ConvaTec and the tax authorities.
 Our relationship with tax authorities, including HMRC in the UK, is based on respect for the function they are performing and the legal framework in which we operate.